kamiyo/sycpiano/README.md

 The official web page of pianist Sean Chen.

-It is an [express](http://expressjs.com/) app with a MySQL database, with the express app serving very little HTML.
+It is an [express](http://expressjs.com/) app with a PostgreSQL database, with the express app serving very little HTML.
 In fact, most of the app is on the client, built with [react](https://facebook.github.io/react/) and bundled with [webpack](https://webpack.github.io/).

 ### Getting Started
 Make sure the latest stable version of Node.js is installed.